unclehowell/datro/static/files/README.md

 ### New Version

-Before a new version of a document can be produced, you must archieve the current version.
+Before a new version of a document can be produced, you must archive the current version.
 If there are existing versions, you will see them as the titles of the sub-directories in the sphinx document directory e.g. 0-0-1, 0-0-2 etc
 Obviously the current version you are archieving, will be labelled as the next in the sequence e.g. 0-0-3